CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 #### APP.2.1.A3 Establishment of Access Permissions on Directory Services [Specialists]

 The administrative tasks for the administration of the directory service itself as well as for the actual management of the data MUST be strictly separated.
-The administrative activities SHOULD be delegated in such a way as to avoid any overlap.
+The administrative activities SHOULD be delegated in a way that does not overlap as much as possible.
 All administrative tasks and permissions SHOULD be sufficiently documented.

 The access rights of the user and administrator groups MUST be configured and implemented based on the created security policy.
 When merging multiple directory service trees, the resulting effective rights MUST be controlled.